AIRGUN CHILD FATALITIES

 Ben Wragge, aged 13 died after being shot with an airgun in Thurston, Suffolk.
 Two teenagers were arrested on suspicion of manslaughter but no charges were brought.
 1st May 2016

 An un-named thirteen year old boy, apparently took his own life with an airgun after a family row in Souldern, Oxfordshire on 31st January 2012

-Jonathan Cooke, aged five, killed after being shot with an airgun while playing with several other children and supervised by an adult in a garden during a weekend camping holiday in Wiltshire in August 2009
+Jonathan Cooke, aged five, died after being shot with an airgun while playing with several other children and supervised by an adult in a garden during a weekend camping holiday in Wiltshire in August 2009

-Rashid Ullah, aged eighteen months, killed after being shot with an airgun in a garden where his father been shooting then left the gun, where it was accessed by a five year old who shot the toddler in Birmingham in September 2008
+Rashid Ullah, aged eighteen months, died after being shot with an airgun in a garden where his father been shooting then left the gun, where it was accessed by a five year old who shot the toddler in Birmingham in September 2008

-Mitchel Picken, aged twelve, killed after being shot with an airgun while playing at the home of a friend where a gun owning father had failed to store his gun responsibly, enabling the children to access the gun in Staffordshire in August 2006
+Mitchel Picken, aged twelve, died after being shot with an airgun while playing at the home of a friend where a gun owning father had failed to store his gun responsibly, enabling the children to access the gun in Staffordshire in August 2006

-Alex Cole, aged twelve, killed after being shot with an airgun while playing at the home of a friend.
+Alex Cole, aged twelve, died after being shot with an airgun while playing at the home of a friend.
 The friend's gun owning father had failed to store his gun responsibly, enabling the children to access the gun in Doncaster in May 2005

 Infer Trust is working with victims, parents and others to raise awareness of airgun issues and reduce the number of incidents where children and young people access irresponsibly stored airguns.